h1777/3proxy-socks/README.md

     johndoe:CL:password123

-You can also change the port, default is 3128 (OPTIONAL but you should do it)
+You can also change the port, default is 3128 (OPTIONAL but you should do it).
+Change port in line 42 >> socks -n -p3128 -a

     nano /etc/3proxy/3proxy.cfg